-If you file for discovery, you and your lawyer will get certain information from the state, such as police reports and the names of witnesses they intend to introduce if the case goes to trial.
+If you file for discovery, you and your lawyer will get certain information from the State.

 Depositions may happen during discovery.
 Depositions are done under oath.
 During depositions, your defense lawyer and the prosecutor question witnesses.
 A court reporter comes in and makes an official transcript of these questions and answers.
 Witnesses’ deposition answers can be important trial evidence.

 Non-Trial Ways to End a Case

 Most cases end with plea bargains.
 In a plea bargain, the state will ask that you plead to one or more charges.
 Sometimes, the charges are the ones you’re initially charged with.
-They may be lighter charges instead — for instance, a prosecutor might offer to let you plead to a theft fourth if you’ve been charged with a theft third.
+They may be different charges instead.

-A guilty plea has to be “knowing and voluntary” and there has to be a “factual basis” for it.
+A guilty plea to any charge has to be “knowing and voluntary” and there has to be a “factual basis” for it.